-The liver is the largest gland of the body.
-It performs many crucial functions like digestion, detoxification, protein synthesis and is the only organ that can regenerate.
-Fatty liver disease is a common condition resulting from the accumulation of extra fat in the liver.
-Let’s know what causes fatty liver and its symptoms in this blog.
+The liver is the largest internal organ in the body.
+It performs several vital functions, including digestion, detoxification, and protein synthesis, and is the only organ capable of regenerating itself.
+Fat accumulation in the liver, commonly known as fatty liver disease, is a widespread condition.
+Let’s explore what causes fat around the liver and its symptoms in this blog.

 What Is Fatty Liver Disease?